-The rest of that morning involved changing into a uniform and standing in front of cameras while some important-looking guys in suits all made separate speeches about exactly the same thing, thanking sponsors and such.
+The rest of that morning involved changing into a uniform and standing in front of cameras while some guys in suits all made separate speeches about exactly the same thing, thanking sponsors and such.
 It was later aired on CH3 and photos were put on the covers of Muay Siam and Muay Dtu magazines.
-After that, they wanted us to put on make up and have some promo photos taken, but I darted out as soon as I could, along with the other farang.
+After that, they wanted us to put on makeup and have some promo photos taken, but I darted out as soon as I could, along with the other farang.
 That was enough for me.
 The Sitsongpeenong guys actually gave me a ride home, which was very kind.

 The Training Process

 Training for this fight was a little different than usual.
 I began working with a relatively new trainer named Dowmai, who has known Master Toddy for many years but only been at the gym for a few months.
 His arrival injected something new into my training.
-He is very passionate and fills me with confidence that he really cares about my progress and wants me to improve and succeed.
+He’s very passionate and fills me with confidence that he really cares about my progress and wants me to improve and succeed.
 These are things that I haven’t been getting from my gym recently, so working with him has been very important.
 We also get along really well and it didn’t take us long to establish a good rapport.
 On the day of the press conference, he was in his hometown, so was unable to come with me.
 He had originally said that he’d be there for a week, but came back just two days later and told me that he wanted to go straight to work with me to get ready for this fight.
 That felt really good.
 He also sat down with me and watched videos of my opponent’s previous fights, put together a game plan and drilled it with me every day.
 I’d actually forgotten what that felt like, partly because you almost never know who you’ll be fighting over here until the actual day, but also because my other trainers just hadn’t taken the time or initiative to do that in such a long time.
 It was a much-needed breath of fresh air.

 Dowmai is an interesting character.
 He does what he pleases and floats around wherever he likes, coming and going from the gym of his own accord.
 He’s not a full-time trainer.
 He’s 55 years old and counts himself as retired, just teaching for pleasure.
 He’s not like the other trainers, who have to work with everyone at the gym.
 He’ll turn up to training late and if there’s someone he wants to teach, he’ll pick them out, do his thing and then saunter off happily while everyone else finishes the session.
 After watching my previous two fights, he took me on and committed himself to teaching me every day for this one.
 From the day he decided to do that, everything changed.
-He was there from start to finish every day, and when I arrived every morning, I was met with ‘get warmed up, I’ve got something to teach you‘.
+He was there from start to finish every day, and when I arrived every morning, he told me ‘get warmed up, I’ve got something to teach you‘.
 We went to work, and it felt great.
 As the fight drew closer, he started to talk about taking a vacation to his hometown as soon as it was over.
 This fight was a kind of ‘last hurrah’ before New Year for him, and he was obviously looking forward to it.

 We arrived at the hotel around half an hour early, and the only other people there were my last opponent, Brangthong PhetPairat, and her father.
 We had a pleasant chat for a while, which got us through the long wait it took for things to get going.
 We were told it would start at 7:00, but it didn’t happen until around 8:30.
-Typical.
 When I checked the scale, it had me at 52.3 kg with all my clothes on, after eating three full meals the previous day.
 There really was no need for me to worry about my weight at all, or to be fighting at 53.
 My opponent, Wondergirl Luk.
 Jaroonsak, was the very last person to turn up, long after everyone else had weighed in.
 She and her father both looked rather sheepish and when she was finally coaxed onto the scale, we realised why.
-She was 54.5 kg, a full 2.5 kg over what she was supposed to be.
-Before we could have any kind of interaction, she had put on a sauna suit and gone straight outside to run.
+She was 54.5 kg – a full 2.5 kg over what she was supposed to be.
+Before we could have any kind of interaction, she’d put on a sauna suit and gone straight outside to run.

 Dowmai is heading back to his hometown in Buriram tomorrow and is planning to change gyms after New Year, which adds another sting, as I’d lost my last chance to fight with him as my trainer and cornerman before he goes.
-After all our time working together, it turned out very anti-climactic, but we are keeping in touch and he’s offered to help me get more fights in the future.
-I’m sure we’ll see each other again.
+After all our time working together, it turned out very anti-climactic, but I’m glad to have spent that time training with him.